-Join David Mattingly for an in-depth discussion in this video Stereoscopic 3D basics, part of Stereoscopic 3D Environments in Maya.
+Join David Mattingly for an in-depth discussion in this video Stereoscopic 3D basics, part of Creating Stereoscopic 3D Environments in Maya.

 Before we open up Maya, let's take a look at some stereoscopic 3D basics.
 There are three terms you need to be familiar with.
 The first is intraocular distance.
 Second, zero parallax plane.
 And the third is stereo type.
 The reason we have the perception of depth in our vision is that our right and left eye record a slightly different version of the scene in front of us.
 How different the scene your eyes record is profoundly influenced by the interocular distance, or the distance between your two eyes.